HarshaKGBhat/LiDAR-based-deep-learning-enabled-geometric-fingerprinting-for-indoor-robot-localization-/README.md

 (Currently under review in EAAI Journal)

 # 🙌 Acknowledgements
-- University of New Haven Robotics Lab
+This work was carried out under the guidance of **Prof. <Dr. Shayok Mukhopadhyay>**, [https://sites.google.com/site/shayok/Home]
-- Open‑source ROS2 community
+Robotics Lab, University of New Haven.